 Step Three: Join a Bitcoin Exchange

 The marketplaces for bitcoin exchanges are online.
-In these places, you get to trade your bitcoin for traditional currencies. like Naira or USD.
+In these places, you get to trade your bitcoin for local currencies, for example, you can buy bitcoin in Nigeria with your naira on certain crypto apps.
 Just like when you go to make a purchase online, you have options.
 The same is true of buying bitcoin.

 Step Four: Place Your Order

 You’re now ready to buy bitcoin for the first time.
-You should that although a bitcoin, costs a lot of dollars, bitcoin can be split to eight decimal points.
-The smallest bitcoin unit is a satoshi.
-Even if the price of bitcoin skyrockets, you’ll still be able to buy a satoshi for a tiny fraction of a cent.
+You should that although a bitcoin costs a lot of dollars, bitcoin can be split to eight decimal points.
+The smallest BTC unit is a satoshi.
+Even if the price of BTC skyrockets, you’ll still be able to buy a satoshi for a tiny fraction of a cent.